cohuebn/timescale-benchmarking-tool/README.md

 1. Go to the [benchmarking-tool](./benchmarking-tool/) directory: `cd benchmarking-tool/`
 2. Ensure you've downloaded all dependencies locally: `go mod download`
 3. Run all tests: `go test ./...`

-## Requirements

-Requirements for this tool are documented here, along with some rationale around decisions made: [requirements.md](./requirements.md)

-## Architecture

-Some useful diagrams detailing system architecture can be found here: [architecture.md](./architecture.md)